 Plus, free services usually limit the amount of data you can use and the speed you can use it at, rendering them useless for streaming video, torrenting or as an extra layer of reliable security in your day-to-day online life.
 And don't expect the kind of easy access support or server range that you get with the paid services, either.

-So before we get stuck in to our list of the best free VPN downloads, it's worth knowing that a paid-for version can cost as little as $2 per month and will give you much better performance and protection.
+So before we get stuck in to our list of the best free VPN downloads, it's worth knowing that a paid-for version can cost as little as $2.50 per month - and often even cheaper around Black Friday - and will give you much better performance and protection.

 1. ExpressVPN: TechRadar's #1 rated VPN service